Show All Answers

 Learn how to apply for a permit to purchase or permit to carry on our Handgun Information page.

-Requests for public information on individuals or for specific reports, can be made in person or in writing, by either faxing, mailing, or emailing the request to the Sheriff’s Office.
+Requests for public information on individuals or for specific reports, can be made in person or in writing using the Carlton County Data Request Form.
+The request form can either be dropped off at the Sheriff's Office, mailed to the Sheriff's Office, or emailed to Sheriff's Office Records.
 Find more information on our Services page.

 Place needles, syringes, lancets and other sharp medical devices in a hard plastic container with a screw-on lid, such as a laundry detergent jug.
 When the container is full, secure the lid with heavy-duty tape.
 Place a “Household Infectious Waste” sticker over the lid.
 Bring your sealed container to the Carlton County Transfer Station on Highway 210.
 Stickers can be obtained from the cashier.
 For more information, contact us at 218-384-9174.